 Her main interests are in quantitative methods for literary research (in particular machine learning and topic modeling), digital editions, reviewing of digital scholarly work (digital editions, text collections, and tools), and the application of XML technologies (XSLT, XQuery, XML databases) in the Humanities.
 As a literary scholar, she focuses on genre theory and 19th century Spanish American novels.

-She studied Regional Ciences of Latin America at the University of Cologne, Germany and the University of Lisbon, Portugal.
-Currently, she works on her PhD thesis on "Topic and Style in Subgenres of the Spanish American Novel concerned with Representations of Society (1830-1910)".
+She studied Regional Sciences of Latin America at the University of Cologne, Germany and the University of Lisbon, Portugal.

 Phone: +49 170 810 7173